 Add the dates for each major goal, launch, or campaign and the necessary tasks with deadlines to your marketing calendar.

 Plan Your Marketing for Important Dates

-When you are done working backwards from your launches, special events, and campaigns, it’s time to work forwards!
+When you are done working backward from your launches, special events, and campaigns, it's time to work forwards!
 Plan out all the marketing tasks to push a new product line or promotion to the masses.

 Remember to share to each media channel that you use for marketing more than once.

 Did you know that it can take a consumer seeing an ad or promotion up to 7 times before they pull the trigger?
 Don't be shy!

 - Announce the launch on Instagram: October 26

 - Announce the launch on Facebook: October 27